imagekit-developer/imagekit-dotnet/README.md

 ```
 Upload.Picture(photo, "/path/", "name.jpg",true);
 ```
 Notice: photo is your photo which can be a byte array (byte[]) of your photo or local path on your disk(string). "/path/" is the desired path of uploaded file. "name.jpg" is the desired name of uploaded file.
 The last parameter is "useUniqueName" which is an optional parameter with the default value of true.

-Done!
-You uploaded your picture.
+Done; You uploaded your picture.
 Whoa!
 It was fast, wasn't it?

 ## Credits